 Sony Imagesoft to the rescue!

 Up to three players can participate in a single game, with the computer optionally available to fill in any empty slots.
 (Why you would want to play with less than three AI or human players escapes me, but the option is there.)
 Your characters are digital video clips of actual people acting as contestants.
-They smile and look appropriately happy, but your options are definitely lacking.
-There’s only one black guy, one Asian guy, and apparently Hispanics don’t play Jeopardy! at all.
+They smile and look appropriately happy, but your diversity options are definitely lacking.
+There’s only one black guy, one Asian guy, and apparently Latinos don’t play Jeopardy! at all.
 Though no group should feel particularly singled out – there’s only one white guy too, and he’s some dorky-looking porker with a receding hairline and an extra chin.

 The actors also talk, but no voices were recorded, so their mouths move silently.
 They appear to be saying things like “All right!” or “Thank you!” but again, having no voices makes this awkward and entirely pointless.
 Victory and defeat clips are limited to only one or two per character, and you’re forced to watch the corresponding one after every answer given while the score is adjusted.
 Thankfully, these are kept short.
 Unfortunately, you’re still stuck with a handful of characters to pick from; none of which you’d want to represent you.